Honeyman-Applications/memory_and_json_directories/README.md

 # memory_and_json_directories

-A platform independent directory structure, which can be saved as JSON.
+A Flutter package, with a platform independent directory structure, which can be saved as JSON.
 This package is an implmentation of a [general tree](https://opendsa-server.cs.vt.edu/OpenDSA/Books/CS3/html/GenTreeIntro.html).

 ## Please Post Questions on StackOverflow, and tag @CatTrain (user:16200950)